The source Tinderbox consists of:

 RELENG_

-has rank x
+has rank xxx99.

 RELENG_

-has rank x
+has rank x_yxxyy.

-This means that HEAD
+This means that HEAD always ranks

-branches are ranked in
+highest, and RELENG branches are ranked in

-numerical order, with each STABLE
+numerical order, with each STABLE branch

 ranking higher than the release branches forked off of it.